 Radiotherapy uses high energy X-rays or other types of radiation to destroy cancer cells.
-It is sometimes also known as radiation therapy or external beam radiotherapy.
-The organs and tissues in the body are made up of cells.
-Normal cells in the treated area can also be damaged by radiotherapy, but normal cells can repair themselves more effectively than cancer cells.
-Side effects can occur as a result of damage to normal cells and more details are included later in this information.
+It is also known as radiation therapy or external beam radiotherapy.
+The organs and tissues in your body are made up of cells.
+Normal cells in the treated area can also be damaged by radiotherapy but can repair themselves more effectively than cancer cells.

+Side effects can occur as a result of damage to normal cells.
+More details are included later in this leaflet.